 An important factor to consider.
 How will you react when you see your cat hospitalised?
 Some people can find it quite traumatic to see their loved one sick or injured.
 If you feel you can’t cope with seeing a sick or injured cat, then it is better to stay away.

 What happens during the visit?

-You may be able to speak to the veterinarian, if not, I have found most nurses can give me an update on the progress of my cat and how well he is coping being hospitalised.
-Do understand though that they are often busy treating other animals so may not have a huge amount of time to speak to you.
-This is why I advise calling ahead, so you can arrange to come in during a quieter time of the day when the veterinarian or nurses may have more time to update you.
+You may be able to speak to the veterinarian; if not, I have found most nurses can give me an update on the progress of my cat and how well he is coping at the hospital.
+Do understand though that they are often busy treating other animals so may not have a huge amount of time to speak to you which is why I advise calling ahead, so you can arrange to come in during a quieter time of the day when the veterinarian or nurses may have more time to update you.

 Depending on how your cat is, you may or may not be able to hold him.
 If he is still seriously sick and/or hooked up to lots of things, it may not be practical to pick him up.

 It is generally preferred that you visit your cat a day or so after any major surgery.
 In the first 24-48 hours, he will be very groggy and sleep a lot.
 Here are a few guidelines for visiting your cat at the veterinary hospital.